-CJM 300.RISK MANAGEMENT & LIABILITY ISSUES
+CJM 302.RISK MANAGEMENT AND LIABILITY ISSUES

 This course is designed to help officers understand the issues of personal liability that law enforcement officers face in the completion of assigned duties.
 Issues related to minimization of liability in various situations will be explored to assist officers in learning to avoid actions that potentially lead to liability suits and strategies to deal with suits when filed.
-Prerequisite: Admission to the Criminal Justice Management program.
+Prerequisite: Admission to the Criminal Justice Management program or permission of the instructor.
 Three semester hours.